RonaTheBrave/WikiCorpusBuilder/README.md

 !pip install wikipedia setuptools pywikibot mwparserfromhell pandas numpy scipy nltk tqdm seaborn pyqt5 pyqtwebengine ruamel-yaml lxml
 ```
 ## Run the Project
+The project has two ways of working at the moment - notebook or pure python:

-The project is contained in a .ipynb file which corresponds to a python notebook file.
+1. (ipynb) The project is contained in a .ipynb file which corresponds to a python notebook file.
 The code is designed to be run using the cells' logic of a notebook.
 [Jupyter](https://jupyter.org/) is an example of a free notebook you can use.
 To create the corpus first launch *corpus creation and name of journal analysis* notebook.
 Then to compare corpora you can launch the *poster figures* notebook.
 If you want to have the history on one article using wikicode manually found you can look at the branch history.
 The *wikipediaAnalysishistory* notebook is made based on Leo Blondel code that you can find in this gitlab: https://gitlab.com/xqua/wikipedia-data-collector/-/tree/main
 This notebook is a modification of the notebook *WikipediaAnalysisDemo* with the extraction of the name of the citation to make it work yu firstly need to run the code on Leo Blondel's Github.

+2) (python) just run the command
+   >> python3 corpus_creation.py -term 'circadian clock'

+   or use the file starter.sh which can be run more easily (edit it with text editor then run it)

 # How to Use the Project

 ## Corpus Selection